MoldyMacaroniX/dashword.net/_src/pages/contribution-guide.md

 We encourage you to write out of passion, but if you want to hear some numbers:

-- Dashword has over 20,000 monthly readers!
+- Dashword has over 30,000 monthly readers!
 - Dashword gets over 50,000 views every month!
-- Dashword averages over 300,000 impressions every month!
+- Dashword averages over 800,000 impressions every month!

+You can read our most up-to-date stats in our [editorial category](/categories/editorial/).

 On top of those, Dashword ranks high in Google Search for many Geometry Dash search queries.